| Title: | MrDAG: Bayesian causal graphical model for joint Mendelian randomization analysis of multiple exposures and outcomes |

 Seed to be used in the initialisation of the MCMC algorithm ( |

-For details regarding the model and the algorithm, see Zuber et al. (2024)
+For details regarding the model and the algorithm, see Zuber et al. (2025)

-The value returned is a list object list(graphs, L,D, logmarglik, validpropMrDAG, acceptpropDAG, timeMrDAG,
+The value returned is a list object list(graphs, L,D, logMargLik, validPropMrDAG, acceptPropDAG, timeMrDAG,

 (Chickering (2002)) or Essential Graphs (EGs) (Andersson et al. (1997)).
 The

-option.
+class of graphs depends on the saveMemory option.
 The number of explored DAGs corresponds to the number of

-) MCMC iterations (excluding burn-in)
+thinned (thin) MCMC iterations (excluding burn-in)

-Posterior samples of the lower triangular matrix of the modified Cholesky decomposition (L,D)
+L Posterior samples of the lower triangular matrix of the modified Cholesky decomposition (L,D)

-(Zuber et al. (2024) and Castelletti and Consonni (2021))
+(Zuber et al. (2025) and Castelletti and Consonni (2021))

-Posterior samples of the diagonal matrix of the modified Cholesky decomposition (L,D)
+D Posterior samples of the diagonal matrix of the modified Cholesky decomposition (L,D)

-(Zuber et al. (2024) and Castelletti and Consonni (2021))
+(Zuber et al. (2025) and Castelletti and Consonni (2021))

-Log-marginal likelihood of explored DAGs which belong to the Markov Equivalent Classes whose unique
+logMargLik Log-marginal likelihood of explored DAGs which belong to the Markov Equivalent Classes whose unique

 representative chain graphs are the EGs learned during MCMC iterations (including burn-in) without thinning

-, the proportion of proposed DAGs that comply
+validPropMrDAG If MrDAGcheck is different from NULL, the proportion of proposed DAGs that comply

 with the partial ordering (Perković et al. (2017) implied by the partition of the traits between